Methodology · Aggregate stats published when meaningful

 Transparency over reputation management

 Every company in this space has an incentive to hide its error rate.
 We choose the opposite.
-Failure lenses are published because founders considering PRISM deserve to know what the methodology surfaces — not just that we exist.
-If we get a verdict wrong, we issue a correction on the errata page and update this data accordingly.
+The failure lenses are explained because founders considering Idea Validation deserve to know what the methodology surfaces — not just that we exist.
+If we get a verdict wrong, we issue a correction on the errata page and reflect it here accordingly.

 Errata policy and correction log

-If a published verdict contained a factual error — a miscited source, a miscalculated score, a misidentified competitor — we correct it publicly and note the correction here.
+If a published verdict contained a factual error, we correct it publicly and note the correction here.
 The correction log lives on the errata page.
-The analyst accountable for every verdict is named on the analyst page.
+The verifier accountable for every verdict is named on the verifier page.
 There is no anonymous sign-off at ThriveFinity.

 Ready to find out which verdict your idea earns?

-PRISM Pulse is free.
-Submit a brief and get an AI-generated structured verdict in minutes.
-Pro report — human-signed, 24h — from £29.
+Pulse is free.
+Submit a brief and get a structured verdict in minutes.
+Pro report — human-signed, 24h — from £149.